personium/website/src/getting-started/README.md

 ## Chapter's layout

-The Getting Started is roughly divided into a chapter "1.
-Preparing Personium" for Personium operators and a chapter "2.
-App Development" for app developers.
-The position of each chapter is as shown in the figure below.
+This Getting Started guide is roughly divided into two chapters .
+"1.
+Preparing Personium" for Personium operators and "2.
+Devloping app" for app developers.
+Each chapter corresponds to the layers as shown in the figure below.

 ![Getting Started 2 steps](assets/users-for-getting-started.png)